The ACA from ICAEW is internationally recognised as a premier financial business qualification in more than 160 countries around the world.

 Our careers site offers you support and advice on how to make the step from university to ACA training and beyond, explains your options and allows you to search for ACA training opportunities.

-Credit for prior learning is our term for exam exemptions.
+Credit for prior learning is our term for exemptions.
 Some students with an accounting or business related degree or a professional accountancy qualification may be eligible for credit/exemption for some of the ICAEW exam modules.

 Check our credit directory to see if you are eligible for any credits.